Model Railway Track

 (but also not essential) that Peco

-for isolation sections.
-With DCC you can have a single siding full of locos
+sections.
+With DCC you can have a single siding full of locos and only the

-than one train you needed a second controller and a second loop of track.
-If
+you needed a second controller and a second loop of track.
+If you wanted to

-before you could move the second train on the first trains loop.
-If you then
+move the second train on the first trains loop.
+If you then wanted to move

-wanted to move the first train on to the second trains loop you would have
+the first train on to the second trains loop you would have to put the

-to put the second train in an isolated section and then move the first train
+second train in an isolated section and then move the first train out and on

 Confused?
 I know I am

-to worry about this.
-You also wont get the problem of crossing the circuits
+this.
+You also wont get the problem of crossing the circuits by changing the

-by changing the points, or accidentally running two trains at the same time
+points, or accidentally running two trains at the same time because you

-to each other.
 But then it wouldn’t be fun without an air of risk.
-There is
+There is also the

-also the problem of modifying old locos to run with DCC.
-In some cases it
+problem of modifying old locos to run with DCC.
+In some cases it would be

 [Back